kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

    pod-level in the Pod specification.

-3. In alpha stage of Pod-level Resources feature, when using pod-level resources, in-place pod resizing is unsupported with in-place pod resizing. **Users should not use in-place pod resize with pod-level resources enabled.**
+3. In alpha stage of Pod-level Resources feature, when using pod-level resources, in-place pod resizing is unsupported with in-place pod resizing. **Users won't be able to use in-place pod resize with pod-level resources enabled.**

 ### Risks and Mitigations